shashidharus/json-screenshot-reporter/README.md

 ## Installation

-The easiest way is to keep `json-screenshot-reporter` as a devDependency in your `package.json`.
+The easiest way is to keep `wdio-json-screenshot-reporter` as a devDependency in your `package.json`.

 ```
 {
   "devDependencies": {
-    "json-screenshot-reporter": "~0.1.0"
+    "wdio-json-screenshot-reporter": "~0.1.0"
   }
 }
 ```